calmworld/twistedsudoku/README.md

 # Twisted Sudoku
-A fun game with a spin on the classic Sudoku
+A fun math game where the user can add, multiply, and subtract numbers to match numbers on the game board.

 # Technologies Used:
 - JavaScript